Ignisor/build-python/README.md

 # build-python
 Script to rapidly build python from source using URL to the .tar.xz

+### Warning: Always check what you run from internet!
+Don't trust anyone!

 ## Usage
 - Get the script:
   ```